 Brute Force String Matching

-If all the characters in the pattern are unique then Brute force string matching can be applied with the complexity of Big O(n). where n is the length of the string.
+If all the characters in the pattern are unique, then Brute force string matching can be applied with the complexity of Big O(n) where n is the string’s length.
 Brute force String matching compares the pattern with the substring of a text character by character until it gets a mismatched character.
-As soon as a mismatch is found the remaining character of the substring is dropped and the algorithm moves to the next substring.
+As soon as a mismatch is found, the substring’s remaining character is dropped, and the algorithm moves to the next substring.

 The below pseudo-codes explain the string matching logic.
 Here the algorithm is trying to search for a pattern of P[0…m-1] in the text T[0….n-1].